Everything You Wanted To Know About Getting Your Period While Breastfeeding

 Your first postpartum period might be a little weird.

+Your period may start back in the form of spotting.
+This usually happens when your baby is down to around 3 feeds a day.
 Some women report that their first periods are heavier and crampier than usual.
 Others report the opposite: that their periods are so light, they aren’t even sure if it “counts” (it does, especially in terms of fertility).
-If you think anything is really out of the ordinary, see your doctor, of course.
+It’s also normal to see some more clotting, even if you tended not to see clotting in pre-pregnancy periods.
+That said, you know your body best!
+So if you think anything is really out of the ordinary, see your doctor.

 It can take a few months for your cycles to be regular.